gdiaz384/py3TranslateLLM/README.md

     1. The spreadsheet file, .xlsx,  is written to output.
     1. For text file and .csv output only, `postWritingToFileDictionary` is considered.
 This file is intended to fix encoding errors when doing baseEncoding -> unicode -> baseEncoding conversions since codec conversions are not lossless.

-#### Regarding revertAfterTranslation.csv:

-- The `revertAfterTranslation.csv` dictionary is not a perfect solution to the problem it was intended to solve.
-- The actual functionality is as follows:
-    1. Entries in the first column of this dictionary will be replaced with the entries for the second column prior to text getting translated.
-    1. After the translated text returns, every entry matching the second column will be replaced back to the text in the first column.
-    1. If there is no entry in the second column, not even whitespace, then step 2/step b will be skipped and the text in the first column will simply be removed prior to translation.
-- Background:
-    - This dictionary was originally conceived from the notion that some dialogue scripts have entries like `[＠クロエ]`, `\N[1]`, `\N[2]` that represent replacable character names within the dialogue.
-The idea being the player gives a custom name to a character and the game engine will replace these placeholders that are within the dialogue with the chosen name during runtime.
-    - These placeholders, in essence, contain the true names of characters, so they have relevant information that should be considered when translating paragraphs.
-However, they do not contain that information while they are just placeholders.
-In addition, they should also be left untranslated in the final text to retain the original functionality of the placeholder.
-    - On a technical level, if left as-is, then in addition to not being allowed to consider the information they contain, these placeholders can also often distort the resulting translation because translation engines might split a paragraph into two fragments based upon the `[ ]`, especially fairseq/Sugoi.
-The translation engine might also change the placeholder in such a way as to cause the game engine to overtly crash.
-    - Thus, the idea of the `revertAfterTranslation.csv` dictionary was conceived.
-The idea is to specify that `[＠クロエ]` is `Chloe` during translation but revert `Chloe` back to `[＠クロエ]` after translation.
-This idea lead to the functionality described above getting integrated into py3TranslateLLM.
-However, this approach has a number of problems.
-- Problems:
-    - There is no gurantee that the translation engine will preserve the entries in the second column, e.g. leave `Chloe` as `Chloe`.
-If it changes the name of the character in any way, like using a pronoun, then there is no way to revert the substitution.
-    - The untranslated line now contains two languages.
-        - This will almost certainly mess with the translation engine's logic in unintended ways.
-        - This also creates uncertainty in how specifying a source language should be handled.
-Not specifying the source language all is asking for a lot of unrelated problems to crop up but specifying one source language is technically wrong because there are now two languages in the source text.
-        - However, leaving the name in the source language in the untranslated form `クロエ` to prevent a mixed language scenario will almost certainly cause the translation engine to mess up when it translates it different ways based upon the source context changing constantly.
-Sugoi NMT especially does this a lot.
-    - One not automated solution is to replace the substitution string `[＠クロエ]` with the name in the source language `クロエ` to prevent multiple languages from in the source text.
-Then tell the translation engine to explcitly translate that name/string of characters a very specific way `Chloe` using a translation engine specific dictionary.
-And finally, revert the translation back to the original substitution string after translation by the translation engine.
-    - This can be done in py3TranslateLLM by:
-        1. Specifying an entry in the `preTranslation.csv` dictionary to remove the [ ] and add the actual name in the source language: `[＠クロエ]` -> `クロエ`.
-        1. Tell the LLM translation engine to translate the name a specific way using the `prompt.txt` file or a DeepL dictionary `クロエ` -> `Chloe`.
-            - Note: DeepL dictionaries are not currently implemented in py3TranslateLLM.
-        1. Specifying an entry in the `postTranslation.csv` dictionary to revert back the translated text to the original placeholder text used by the game engine: `Chloe` -> `[＠クロエ]`.
-    - At this time, it is not clear which approach is 'better' because the 'problems' with the `revertAfterTranslation.csv` dictionary approach are entirely hypothetical and so might be non-existent for a particular translation engine.

 ### Regarding DeepL:

 - DeepL has quite a few quirks: